1 Corinthians Chapter Five

 1 Corinthians 5:6 & 7

 Your boasting is not good.
-Don't you know that a little yeast works through the whole batch of dough?
-Get rid of the old yeast that you may be a new batch without yeast - as you really are.
-For Christ, our Passover lamb has been sacrificed.
+Don't you know the saying, "It takes only a little hametz to leaven a whole batch of dough?"
+Get rid of the old hametz, so that you can be a new batch of dough, because in reality you are unleavened.
+For our Pesach lamb, the Messiah, has been sacrificed.

 Paul speaks now of the celebration of the Passover which was prescribed when the Israelites left Egypt.
 One part of the feast was the removal of anything that contained yeast from the home.
 Yeast was a symbol of sin and, just as a little bit of yeast affects the whole lump of dough, a little bit of unrepentant sin affects the entire body of believers.